redhat-cip/spinalstack-doc/docs/source/deploy/bootstrap.rst

 In this guide, we will see the physical servers use case.

-The bootstrap steps are performed by the installation server node, which will have in charge the deployment of all other nodes.
+The bootstrap steps are performed by the installation server node, which will be in charge of deploying all other nodes.

 eDeploy_ is the tool to provision and update systems (physical or virtual) using trees of files instead of packages or VM images.

 .. _eDeploy: https://github.com/enovance/edeploy

-The installation server node is build by using install-server_ eDeploy role.
+The installation server node is built by using install-server_ eDeploy role.

 .. _install-server: https://github.com/enovance/edeploy-roles/blob/master/install-server.install

-All other nodes (load-balancers, controllers, compute nodes, etc) are build by using openstack-full_ eDeploy role.
+All other nodes (load-balancers, controllers, compute nodes, etc) are built by using openstack-full_ eDeploy role.

 .. _openstack-full: https://github.com/enovance/edeploy-roles/blob/master/openstack-full.install